Community Health

 Evaluation visit in your home upon request of you, your family, or your physician to assess if we can provide services which will enable you to stay in your home.

 We work on a suggested fee donation.
-Medicaid will be bill for those eligible.
+Medicaid will be billed for those eligible.

 Mental Health IS HEALTH!
 We need to hear and say this more often!
 If your mental health is suffering, so is the rest of your body.
 There is always help at your fingertips.
 You are not alone, and there are so many resources available at your fingertips!